MCCARTHY’S CAFE

 KEITH McCARTHY

-Keith Donald McCarthy was born on December 29, 1914, in his home at 5809 Goodrich in St. Louis Park.
-He graduated from St. Louis Park High School in 1933 and attended the University of Minnesota.
-After working for Northwestern Mutual Insurance Company in Minneapolis, he became a pilot for Northwest Airlines.
-During World War II he flew ice research missions for Honeywell.
-Once he became part owner of a restaurant and liquor store in 1942, however, the airline found it unseemly for one of its pilots to be in the bar business and gave him a choice.
-McCarthy was making more money at the restaurant so he gave up flying.
-He left McCarthy’s Cafe in 1947 and relocated to Salt Lake City where he opened the Golden Flame Restaurant.
+He left McCarthy’s Cafe in 1947 but left his name as a legacy.
+He relocated to Salt Lake City where he opened the Golden Flame Restaurant.
 He moved to Woodside, California, (Bay area) in the early 1950s.
 There he founded McCarthy Company Insurance and “made millions” until he retired in 1985.
 Keith’s first wife was Virginia Howard (December 20, 1916 – March 14, 1981).
 Daughter Patricia J. McCarthy was born in about 1950 and she married James B. Brady in 1976.
 After Virginia’s death he married Jean Smith.
 His obituary said that “he loved flying, music and sailing.
 He owned a boat docked at Pier 39 in San Francisco and sailed the Bay as much as possible.”
 He also sailed the Adriatic and Aegean seas.
 Keith McCarthy died on January 7, 2002, at age 87.

-Meredith McCarthy tells the story that his brother Keith applied for a liquor license for a restaurant and bar at Highway 100 and Excelsior, where the Lilac Lanes Cafe and later the Kings Inn went.
+Meredith McCarthy told the story that his brother Keith applied for a liquor license for a restaurant and bar at Highway 100 and Excelsior, where the Lilac Lanes Cafe and later the Kings Inn went.
 Ceding to pressure from local ministers, the City Council said no to the location, but gave him a liquor license, even though he had no experience with a restaurant.
 This was in 1942, and there wouldn’t be another license available until the next census (1950).
 Keith was 25-26 years old at the time.
 It’s said that Mayor William Martin was on gangster Tommy Banks’ payroll (around $50 a month) and he introduced Tommy to Keith.
 Tommy had wanted a restaurant on Wayzata Blvd. but couldn’t get one as a convicted felon.

 They purchased 9+ acres on either side of Wayzata Blvd. and sold the southern part to the Minneapolis Baseball people.
 They started to build in 1942.
 Because of the war there were restrictions, but if they could get a certain amount into the ground by a certain date, they could keep going.
-This is why there is no basement.
+This is why there was no basement.
 The restaurant opened in 1942.

 The building was a long rambler type, covered with stucco.
 The windows were crisscrossed.
 The northeast corner was the liquor store, southeast was the entrance, east was parking, and west was the restaurant.
 There were booths down the center, and other, private booths where you couldn’t be seen.
 Over the bar was a big picture window with a rock garden and waterfall.
 The place was always impeccably landscaped.